onsails/cloudbuild-slack/README.md

-# Google Cloud Function for Slack notifications about Cloud Builds written in TypeScript
+# Google Cloud Function for sending Cloud Cloud Build statuses to Slack written in TypeScript

 Features: